The Best Identity Theft Protection Services of 2024

 Pricing and Value (9.3/10)

 Identity Guard is our budget pick, but it offers good value plans across the board.
 That said, the Ultra plan is a touch expensive as it costs more than an Aura individual subscription while offering less protection.
 It’s still a good pick, but not as good as the Value or Total plan.
+We also like how all long-term plans come with a 60-day refund.
 Here are your options from Identity Guard.

 Identity Guard subscription Value Total Ultra